peterkhe1999/CheatSheet/OSCP/README.md

 Enter-PSSession 1
 ```

-## PsExec
+## SysInternals PsExec

-PsExec is part of the SysInternals suite.

-The user that authenticates to the target machine needs to be part of the Administrators local group.
-In addition, the `ADMIN$` share must be available and **File and Printer Sharing** has to be turned on.
+* The user that authenticates to the target machine needs to be part of the Administrators local group
+* The `ADMIN$` share must be available
+* **File and Printer Sharing** has to be turned on.

 The last two requirements are already met as they are the default settings on modern Windows Server systems.

-In order to execute the command remotely, PsExec performs the following tasks:
+In order to execute the command remotely, PsExec:
 - Writes psexesvc.exe into the C:\Windows directory
 - Creates and spawns a service on the remote host
 - Runs the requested program/command as a child process of psexesvc.exe